 What does the procedure look like?

-Nonsurgical rhinoplasty involves the use of dermal filler materials to alter the contour of your nose.
+Nonsurgical rhinoplasty involves using dermal filler materials to alter the contour of your nose.
 In the regions where you want smoother lines or more volume, a gel-like injectable substance (typically hyaluronic acid) is injected beneath your skin using a blunt cannula.
-The filler ingredient integrates with the deeper skin layers where it is injected and retains its form.
+The filler ingredient integrates with the deeper skin layers and retains its form.
 Depending on your complexion, desired outcomes, and the filler used, this might modify the appearance of your nose, lasting four months to 1 year.

 Side effects and risks